dli1/auto-stop-tar/README.md

 ## Code

 - AutoTar knee

   AutoTar is proposed in paper *Autonomy and Reliability of Continuous Active Learning for Technology-Assisted Review*.
   The key component of *AutoTar knee* is a knee detection method, which is proposed in paper *"Kneedle" in a Haystack: Detecting Knee Points in System Behavior*.

   We implemented the method ourselves.

 - SCAL

-SCAL
+  SCAL is p